CycloneDX/cyclonedx.org/index.md

 - License identification and compliance
 - File verification
 - Hierarchical representation of component assemblies
-- Document a components pedigree including ancestors, descendants, variants, and commits, representing a components lineage from any viewpoint and the attributes make it unique
+- Document a components pedigree including ancestors, descendants, variants, and commits, representing a components lineage from any viewpoint and the attributes which make it unique
 - Analyze modified open source libraries without any loss of fidelity
 - Human and machine readable format designed to be simple to use, extensible, and easily adoptable